 Professor David Clifton

-Professor Clifton is an Associate Professor in the Department of Engineering Science of the University of Oxford.
+Professor Clifton is Professor of Clinical Machine Learning in the Department of Engineering Science of the University of Oxford.
 He is also a Research Fellow of the Royal Academy of Engineering.

 His research focuses on the development of big data machine learning for tracking the health of complex systems.
 His previous research resulted in patented systems for jet engine health monitoring, used with the engines of the Airbus A380, the Boeing 787 “Dreamliner” and the Eurofighter Typhoon.
 Since 2008, he has translated his work into the biomedical context for healthcare applications.
 He has worked on Visensia, the world’s first FDA-approved multivariate patient monitoring system, and the SEND system, which is now used to monitor 20,000 patients each month in the NHS.
 His research has been commercialised via university spin-out companies OBS Medical, Oxehealth and Medyc, in addition to collaboration with multinational industrial bodies.